-Based on results of literature review described above and because the Proposed Action does not anticipate operational changes beyond those for PME measures, SCE has identified no additional potential impacts of Project operation and facilities on upstream and downstream fish passage, including entrainment and turbine mortality on resident
+Based on results of literature review described above and because PME measures would not affect factors that could influence entrainment, SCE identified no additional potential impacts of Project operation and facilities on upstream and downstream fish passage, including entrainment and turbine mortality on resident fish.
+Under the current license, SCE stocks fish (approximately 2,500 fish every five years) as mitigation for estimated entrainment.
+Under the new license this mitigation will continue.
+Additionally, SCE will supplement additional fish to meet recreation demand (Appendix B, PME-3).

-8.5.5.5 Potential Impacts of Continued Project Operation on the Federally Listed Endangered Owens Tui Chub
+9.5.5.5.
+Potential Impacts of Continued Project Operation on the Federally Listed Endangered Owens Tui Chub